 If you checked the flapper and the fill valve and the toilet still runs, look for issues with the float.
 The float tells the toilet tank when it’s full and shuts off the fill valve.

 If you flush the toilet, the float should rise with the water level.
 If it doesn’t, you should replace the float to repair the toilet.

 The Kit To Fix A Running Toilet

-I was assured by the salesperson that Korky Universal Toilet Repair Kit had excellent parts.
+I was assured by the salesperson that Korky had excellent parts.
 After opening it, I would have to agree wholeheartedly.
-The bolts were all stainless steel so I don’t worry about them rusting.

-The rubber on the gasket that goes between the tank and the bowl seemed a high quality and flexible rubber as well.
+The bolts were stainless steel and the rubber gasket was a high quality and flexible rubber as well.
 The fill valve and flush valve were easy to install and set to my toilet as well.

 Major Steps to Fix A Running Toilet By Replacing The Guts

 Removal of the Water

 The first step to fix a running toilet is to remove the water from the existing system as cleanly as possible.
 You do this by turning the water supply off, turning the knob on the wall clockwise to close it until it stops turning.

 Once the supply line is turned all the way off, flush the toilet to drain most of the water out of the tank.